sahara7191/home-lab-blog/_posts/2026-07-11-fedora-ai-workstation-setup-part2.md

 http://localhost:5678
 ```

-On first launch, n8n will ask you to create an owner account with your email and a password.
+On first launch, n8n will ask you to create an owner account with an email and a password.
 This account is stored locally in `~/n8n-data`.
-Nothing is sent to any external service.
-Use this account to log in on all future visits.

-### Connect n8n to Ollama (local AI, zero cost)
+### Connect n8n to Ollama

 n8n runs inside a Docker container, so `localhost` inside the container refers to the container itself, not your host machine where Ollama is running.
 You need to use your machine's local IP address instead.